 - where an application is granted subject to conditions the applicant considers unreasonable; or

-- where the application is not decided within the time allowed - 8 weeks from receipt of the application (minor applications), 13 weeks for major applications, or 16 weeks in the case of applications requiring environmental assessments.
+- where the application is not decided within the time allowed - 8 weeks from receipt of the application (minor applications) and for the discharge of planning conditions, 13 weeks for major applications, or 16 weeks in the case of applications requiring environmental assessments.
 Generally if you are considering lodging such an appeal against non-determination it is worthwhile contacting the officer dealing with the application to find out the cause of the delay and whether it can be resolved without needing to go to appeal; or

 - where the local planning authority rejects details of a proposal, following grant of outline permission or as a requirement of a condition; or